I: The Crisis and The Royal Mission

 45. King Alfred the Great’s Comprehensive Public Service

-Ultimately, the entire scope of Alfred’s literary output must be understood, not as a private intellectual pursuit, but rather as a massive, deliberate, state-sponsored project.
+Ultimately, the entire scope of Alfred’s literary output must be understood as a massive, deliberate, state-sponsored project.
+It is not a private intellectual pursuit.
 Consequently, this comprehensive enterprise was fundamentally dedicated to the spiritual, moral, and practical welfare of all his subjects.
-Therefore, the prose corpus—from the laws to the history to the ethical manuals—forms a unified whole, designed to rebuild the nation from the ground up, intellectually and morally.
-Furthermore, this dedication to public service through writing ensured that the King’s legacy became one of restoration and cultural foundation, thereby securing his place in history.
-Thus, every act of translation and every piece of original prose was a direct investment in the long-term future of the English people.
+Therefore, the prose corpus encompasses the laws, history, and ethical manuals.
+It forms a unified whole.
+This was designed to rebuild the nation from the ground up, intellectually and morally.
+Furthermore, this dedication to public service through writing ensured that the King’s legacy was one of restoration.
+It also established a cultural foundation.
+This secured his place in history.
+Thus, every act of translation was a direct investment in the long-term future of the English people.
+Each piece of original prose served this purpose too.

 V: The Enduring Legacy